TheChocolateOre/MoonKeki/README.md

 thoroughly thought.
 The solutions of today are the problems of tomorrow.
 The codebase is intuitive and as loosely coupled as possible.
 I want it to be easy to learn and **easy** to master.
-Also, there will be javadoc in every corner and dark place, even though now that's not true, but I'm working towards that with high priority.
+Also, there will be javadoc in every corner and dark place, even though now that's not true, but I'm working towards that with a high priority.

 ### What are you sacrificing to achieve the above values?